Al-Mutawakkil: Accomplishments

 The caliph al-Mutawakkil had created a plan of succession that would allow his sons to inherit the caliphate after his death; he would be succeeded first by his eldest son, al-Muntasir, then by al-Mu'tazz and third by al-Mu'ayyad.

-Also during his reign, al-Mutawakkil met the famous Byzantine theologian Cyril the Philosopher, who was sent to tighten the diplomatic relations between the Empire and the Caliphate in a state mission by the Emperor Michael III.
+Also during his reign, al-Mutawakkil met the famous Byzantine theologian Cyril the Philosopher, who was sent to tighten the diplomatic relations between the Empire and the Caliphate in a state mission by the emperor Michael III.

-Of his sons, al-Muntasir succeeded him and ruled until his death in 862, al-Mu'tazz reigned as Caliph from 866 to his overthrow in 869, and al-Mu'tamid reigned as Caliph in 870–892 with his brother al-Muwaffaq serving as an effective regent of the realm until his death in 891.

 Family

 One of al-Mutawakkil's wives was Farida.
 She belonged to the household of his brother caliph al-Wathiq, who kept her as a concubine and favorite although she belonged to the singer Amr ibn Banah.
 When al-Wathiq died, Amr presented her to al-Mutawakkil.
 He married her, and she became one of his favourites.
 Another wife was Sa'anin or Sha'anin.
 According to an anecdote from Adab al-ghuraba, a book usually attributed to Abu al-Faraj al-Isfahani, she was a Christian and the daughter of a monk at a Syrian monastery in Homs.
 Al-Mutawakkil encountered her at the monastery.
 Enchanted by her beauty and grace, he was infatuated with her.
 This led to poignant moments with her where he sought her companionship and it turned out that she could sing and recite poetry.
 Al-Mutawakkil then married her, following her conversion to Islam, and she remained his favourite until his death.

+Family tree of the ninth century Abbasid caliphs.
+Al-Mutawakkil and his main sons are shown on the left side of the tree.